MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/geodata-api.md

 ---
 title: "Geodata API | Microsoft Docs"
-description: Learn about the Geodata API. ms.custom: "" ms.date: "02/28/2018"
+description: Learn how to use Bing Maps Geodata API to request a set of polygons that describe the boundaries of a geographic entity, including information about the URL template, template parameters, supported response formats and code examples. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
-ms.reviewer: ""